 Traditional bagel contains flour, water, salt, sugar, and yeast.
 Each of these ingredients is not from an animal source thus making bagels vegan-friendly.

 This flavorful Italian flatbread is safe for vegans.
-Most recipes call for salt, flour, water, yeast, and olive oil as its fat source, making this bread vegan.
-Occasionally bakers will sweeten focaccia with honey, so it’s best to double check just in case.
+Most recipes call for salt, flour, water, yeast, and olive oil as their fat source, making this bread vegan.
+Occasionally bakers will sweeten focaccia with honey, so it’s best to double-check just in case.

 Yes, it is!
 This bread made of rye grain is vegan-friendly.
 The main ingredients used in rye bread are yeast, water, rye flour, and cracked rye seeds.
 This bread doesn’t use any animal-derived ingredients which makes it perfect for vegans.